ERion42/InfinityScroll/README.md

 ## Description

 An endless collection of images at your fingertips!
-As the user scrolls down the page, new images are pulled from a
+As the user scrolls down the page, new images are pulled from an unsplash API.
+While images might repeat, there is theoretically no limit to the number of pictures that can be pulled from the API and shown on the app.

+The only down-side is that the API has a test license so there is a finite amount of connections that can be made.

 ![Screenshot](https://github.com/ERion42/InfinityScroll/blob/59c787e17207820fe103e712d66a9702173c4c54/screenMockup.png)